Merri/nom/README.md

 [Working sample at CodePen](http://codepen.io/Merri/full/YPbwBB/).

 Length of this example can be greatly reduced by using ES2015 as it allows lambda syntax for functions.
 Of course that means you need to use a preprocessor as browser support for the new EcmaScript standard isn't complete yet.
-In future the length will go down a bit as `nom.text` hasn't been removed as it's replacement solution isn't written just yet.

 # Requirements